nupacniyiveli/coding-project/README.md

-# Personio coding challenge - Niyi Adegoke
+# My coding challenge - Niyi Adegoke

 This repository contains the result of the coding challenge.